Business Psychology @ Work I CART

 Research

-My research activities has centered around performing the largest controlled trial done to date on the impact of strength-based leadership coaching on transformational leadership.
+My research activities have centered around climate change leadership, high performing teams and strength-based approaches.
+I have completed the largest controlled trial done to date on the impact of strength-based leadership coaching on transformational leadership.
 I have also published on talent management, evaluation, positive leadership, team coaching and readiness for change.
-I am currently researching the critical components of effective climate change leadership in organisations and writing a chapter on a strength-based approach to sustainability leadership.
+I am currently researching the critical components of effective climate change leadership in organisations and have published a chapter on a strength-based approach to sustainability leadership.

 Peer Reviewed Publications